srinunitk/movieTmdbProject/memento/activeContext.md

-# Active Context: Refining Parental Code Screen UI
+# Active Context: Memento Documentation Update

 ## Current Work Focus
-Refining the user interface of the `ParentalCodeScreen` to improve user feedback.
+Keeping the project's memento documentation accurate and up-to-date.

 ## Task Details
-- Show an `AlertBox` composable to display success or error messages based on PIN validation.
-- The `AlertBox` should appear directly below the PIN input field for contextual relevance.
+- The `parentalcode.md` file has been updated to reflect the current implementation of the Parental Code feature.
+- The previous implementation notes were replaced with comprehensive documentation covering the UI, validation logic, and component responsibilities.

 ## Recent Changes
-- Modified `app/src/main/java/com/example/movie/ui/parental/ParentalCodeScreen.kt`.
+- Modified `memento/parentalcode.md`.
-- Moved the `AlertBox` to be positioned directly below the `PincodeInputComposable`.
-- Removed the previous `Text`-based feedback messages.

 ## Next Steps
-1. Update `memento/progress.md` to reflect the UI refinement.
+1. Update `memento/progress.md` to log the documentation update.
 2. Await next task or feedback.